mussa-shirazi-imply/imply-kubernetes/README.md

  ```

-## Step5: Add the DNS record to the host file
+## Step 5: Add the DNS record to the host file

-Add new DNS record for the localhost
+Add a new DNS record for the localhost:

 ```
 sudo vi /etc/hosts

 ```

-Add the following values
+Add the following values:

 ```
 127.0.0.1       manager.testzone.io
 127.0.0.1       query.testzone.io

 ```

-## Step6: Imply Helm chart deployment
+## Step 6: Imply Helm chart deployment

-Install helm3 if you dont have installed on your laptop.
-For more information [how to install helm](https://helm.sh/docs/intro/install/) on your laptop.
+Install Helm 3 if you haven't already installed it on your laptop.
+For more information on how to install Helm, visit [Helm's documentation](https://helm.sh/docs/intro/install/).

 ### Add imply helm repo